Botanical FAQ

 If the plant is of hybrid origin, cultivar names are preceded by the hybrid species.
 For example:

-In some cases, the species of a particular cultivar is unknown, disputed, or of unnamed hybrid origin.
+In some instances, the species of a particular cultivar is unknown, disputed, or of unnamed hybrid origin.
 In such cases only the genus name precedes the cultivar name.
 For example:

 Where do cultivars come from?